erimsengezer/TODOApp/README.md

 * A README.md which shortly describes technical details/decisions
 * We do not expect to see any UI or unit tests
 * There should not be any necessity to use a third party framework (other than Realm, if you chose it)

-### Submission:

-After completing the assignment, create a pull request to `main` branch.
-Then please send an email to the People Department with the link of the GitHub repo.